 Taxation on residents

-Generally, a taxpayer is considered a tax resident in Portugal if he remains more than 183 days.
+Generally, a taxpayer is considered a tax resident in Portugal if he remains for more than 183 days.
 This counting refers to any period of 12 months beginning or ending in the year in question.

 In addition to the general rules abovementioned, which coincide with the tax treaties signed by Portugal, if one has a residence permit in Portugal, one shows an intention of becoming a tax resident.
 Furthermore, specific residence permits (such as those based on the D7 Visa) imply minimum staying requirements in Portuguese territory that will trigger tax residency and registration with the AT.